saurav3199/CTF-writeups/HSCTF6/README.md

  <img src="assets/misc/hxd.png" width="550px" height="100px" >

- Then at the end of the file i see some text `key is invisible` So then i realise that the bytees must be xored with the key and we got it by this [script](assets/misc/fixchall.py)
+ Then at the end of the file i see some text `key is invisible`.
+ So then i realise that the bytees must be xored with the key and we got it by this [script](assets/misc/fixchall.py).

 ```python
 import binascii